 Rose Nganga, Natalia Oleinik and Besim Ogretmen

 2. Sphingolipids as regulators of autophagy and endocytic trafficking

 3. Role and function of sphingomyelin biosynthesis in the development of cancer

-5. Sphingolipid rendezvous at the crossroad of NAFLD and senescence
+6. Sphingolipids at the crossroads of NAFLD and senescence

 9. The onus of sphingolipid enzymes in cancer drug resistance

-12. Interdiction of sphingolipid metabolism in cancer - revisited
+10. Interdiction of sphingolipid metabolism revisited: focus on prostate cancer

 - Provides information on cancer research, with this release focusing on sphingolipids

 - Offers outstanding and original reviews on a range of cancer research topics